nwager/kernel-docs/docs/explanation/stable-release-updates.md

 ## SRU patch submission and review process

 All updates that are applied to stable kernels go through the following patch submission and review process.
-More details can be found at [Ubuntu Wiki - Stable Patch Format].
+More details can be found at :doc:`./stable-patch-format`.

 ### Patch creation